rocket-pool/old.docs.rocketpool.net/src/guides/node/mev.md

 ## Next Steps

-Now that MEV-Boost has been set up, take a look at the Smoothing Pool in the next section.
+Now that MEV-Boost has been set up, you're ready to create a new minipool and start validating on the Ethereum network!
+Read the next section to walk through this process.